 Assisting clients with various design, marketing, copywriting, and website related projects.

 During my time at Sgt Grit, I worked on and helped manage various types of projects: art production (for t-shirts, coins, and decals), content management, email design and marketing, print and online advertising, web design and development, SEO, and SEM.
 I worked with a small and talented in-house team in addition to some remote teams during my time there.
 I learned a lot working with them, and I am grateful to have had such an opportunity.

 I tried to spend some time everyday working on front-end development for about 28 days.
-It was a lot of fun and I plan on giving it another try, but didn't do anything similar until 2021's 100 Days of Code.
+It was a lot of fun and I planned on giving it another try, but didn't do anything similar until 2021's 100 Days of Code.

-If you would like to get in touch, just send an email to email@example.com.
+If you would like to get in touch, please contact me via email at firstname.lastname@example.org.